localnerve/ui-elements/src/jump-scroll/README.md

 * `--js-width` - The overall width of the control.
 Defaults to 3rem.
 * `--js-aspect-ratio` - The aspect ratio of the control.
 Defaults to 1/5.
 * `--js-bg-color` - The color of the control arrows.
 Defaults to black.
+* `--js-bg-focus-color` - The color of the arrow on focus.
+Defaults to `darkorange`.
+* `--js-bg-focus-spread` - The spread of the focus glow indicator.
+Defaults to 8px.
 * `--js-opacity-full` - The opacity of the control arrows at attention.
-Defaults to 0.7.
+Defaults to 0.8.
 * `--js-opacity-rest` - The opacity of the control arrows at rest.
-Defaults to 0.3.
+Defaults to 0.5.
 * `--js-attach-right` - The distance from the fixed, right-edge attachment.
 Defaults to 1rem;
 * `--js-attach-bottom` - The distance form the fixed, bottom-edge attachment.
 Defaults to 1rem;